eahlberg/needle-count/README.md

 using the `--project` flag, e.g.
 `dotnet run --project Needle.CLI/Needle.CLI.fsproj`.

+## Caveats
+- The goal is that the code should lean more towards readability and simplicity rather than performance and complexity, e.g in the usage of advanced language features and extensions.
+- The F# version doesn't use libraries for things where it could be warranted (e.g. argument parsing).
+This is mostly due to lack of familiarity with the ecosystem.

 ## Assumptions
 - If the program is given a path in another directory, e.g. `foo/foo.txt`, the term is assumed to be `foo.txt`, not `foo/foo.txt`.